TakeMeHome™ – a new free HIV/STI home testing program

 The client is informed through the results portal that they need to get additional testing and follow-up care.

 Only clients who have not had a previous syphilis diagnosis will receive syphilis testing.
-Those who have tested positive for syphilis before will be informed they will not receive testing and linked out to local resources.
+Those who self-reported testing positive for syphilis before will be informed they will not receive syphilis testing and linked out to local resources.

 What data will be made available to participating health departments?